aymanzs-3184/Event-Management-Android-Application/README.md

 - Incoming SMS functionality for filling event forms is not implemented in this version.
 - Ensure that only one credential (username and password) is managed.

+## Development Tool

+This Android Application has been developed using Android Studio.
+To view and run the application, please clone this repository and open it in Android Studio.

 ## About the Developer